5 Scenic La Jolla Hikes That Aren’t Torrey Pines

 This rugged ‘secret surf trail’ has been a longtime favorite of local surfers and trail aficionados alike.
 The Ho Chi Minh Trail, though slightly treacherous at times and definitely not for the faint of heart, is a great way to mix up your typical routine.
 The trail’s name dates back to the 60s, when UCSD surfers who used it for quicker access to the beach named it after the famous trail in Vietnam.

 The trail actually has two starting points; one from the Gliderport, and the other near Salk Institute and/or La Jolla Farms, though most hikers opt for the second route.
-The trailhead itself can be easy to miss, but look for a sign between two fences along La Jolla Farms Road (you can park anywhere along the street).
+The trail head itself can be easy to miss, but look for a sign between two fences along La Jolla Farms Road (you can park anywhere along the street).
 After making your way through the fence and down the trail, there will be a fork that follows a trail up a hill, and another down towards the beach.
 Take the one that heads down the hill.

-After following the path a few more minutes, you’ll start to see some of the incredible sandstone formations for which the trail is known; continue through the ravine and you’ll know you’re on the right path!
+After following the path a few more minutes, you’ll start to see some of the incredible sandstone formations and small caves for which the trail is known; continue through the ravine and you’ll know you’re on the right path!
 This is a great La Jolla hike to take before hitting up the beach or heading out on a kayak for the day.

 2. Torrey Pines Extension

 It isn’t technically in La Jolla; but this spot is so awesome we had to give it some recognition.
-If you enjoy hiking alongside the sculpted sandstone and rare trees at Torrey Pines State Reserve but don’t like the crowds and high parking fees, this is definitely the hike for you!
+If you enjoy hiking alongside the sculpted sandstone, sweeping Pacific Ocean views, and rare trees at Torrey Pines State Reserve but don’t like the crowds and high parking lot fees, this is definitely the hike for you!

 The Torrey Pines State Reserve Extension wasn’t acquired until 1970, 11 years after the main Torrey Pines Reserve became an official State Park; but ever since, it’s become a favorite for locals looking for a little more solitude than its more popular counterpart.

-There are 3 main trails within the Extension: Red Ridge Trail (1/3 mile), Margaret Fleming Nature Trail (3/4 mile), and Mar Scenic Trail (1/2 mile), which branches off into the smaller DAR Trail.
+There are 3 main trails within the Extension: Red Ridge Trail (1/3 miles), Margaret Fleming Nature Trail (3/4 miles), and Mar Scenic Trail (1/2 mile, a lovely beach trail), which branches off into the smaller DAR Trail (a loop trail).
 You can enter the extension from Del Mar Scenic Pkwy via Carmel Valley Road; from Mar Scenic Drive; or Mira Montana Drive via Del Mar Heights Rd.
 You can usually find a place to park along any of those streets.